jacobwcallahan/blockchain_simulation/README.txt

 - `--nodes` : Number of nodes in the network
 - `--neighbors` : Max neighbors per node (for propagation)
 - `--wallets` : Number of wallet agents
-- `--transactions` : Transactions per wallet
+- `--transactions` : Transactions per wallet (This will stop the process when these are complete if given)
 - `--interval` : Time between wallet transactions (seconds)
 - `--blocktime` : Target block time (seconds)
 - `--blocksize` : Max transactions per block
 - `--reward` : Block reward in coins
 - `--halving` : Blocks per reward halving
 - `--years` : Run simulation for this many years
-- `--blocks` : OR stop after this many blocks
+- `--blocks` : OR stop after this many blocks (This stops the simulation at given amount of blocks, regardlenss of 'transactions')
 - `--difficulty` : Starting difficulty (optional)
 - `--latency` : Simulated network latency
 - `--bandwidth` : Simulated network bandwidth